kaliberjs/build/docs/src/content/introduction/index.raw.md

 modern build stack and a small server.
 It's designed to function without any configuration.

 The consequence of this design decision is that this library is very opinionated and leans very heavily on conventions.
-We however embrace conversation, so if you think we need to change something please open an issue.
+However, we embrace conversation, so if you think we need to change something please open an issue.

 {toc}

 ### Use cases

-There a quite a lot of ways you can use this library.
+There are quite a lot of ways you can use this library.
 A handful of use cases:

 #### A simple static site